Student Eligibility and Funding

 - The primary focus of SILS instruction is on developing speaking and listening skills at the beginning and intermediate levels.
 We do not currently offer curricula for students whose primary interest is in reading, writing, or translating texts, and we cannot always provide curricula for advanced-level students.

 - It is very important that you be ready to commit to a full semester of study, since we will be hiring language partners and examiners to support you based on this understanding.
-Do not apply for SILS in an otherwise heavily loaded semester, or if you are planning to be out of the Atlanta area for more than a week.
+Do not apply for SILS in an otherwise heavily loaded semester, or if you are planning to be out of the Atlanta area for more than a week (NOTE: ALL SILS PROGRAMMING WILL OCCUR ONLINE FOR THE FORESEEABLE FUTURE).
 Remember that you are expected to spend approximately 1 hour a day working on your materials.
 You will need to be in good academic standing and have faculty approval to participate.
 If accepted, you will be asked to sign a learning contract stating that you understand the terms of the program.
 See our student guidelines for further information.

 - In evaluating applications, priority is given to students with immediate, research-driven needs for language study, but applications based on personal or longer-term goals are considered as well.
 Our ability to accommodate you also depends on the availability of course materials, examiners, and language partners.
 If you are hoping to study a language that has not already been offered through SILS (see our homepage for a list), please apply as early as possible.